What Is Vincent Viola's Net Worth and Salary?

 Early Life

-Vincent Viola was born on February 12, 1956 in the Williamsburg neighborhood of Brooklyn, New York to parents Virginia and John Viola.
+Vincent Viola was born Vincent James Viola on February 12, 1956, in the Williamsburg neighborhood of Brooklyn, New York.
+He is the son of Virginia and John Viola.
 His father, an immigrant from Italy, worked as a truck driver after serving in the U.S. Army in World War II, which left an impression on Viola.
-After he completed his high school education at Brooklyn Technical High School, he attended the United States Military Academy at West Point.
+After he completed his high school education at Brooklyn Technical High School, Vincent attended the United States Military Academy at West Point.
 While there, he played on the sprint football team and was cadet company commander for Company E-4 during his senior year.

 He completed his bachelor's degree from the school in 1977 and was commissioned as a second lieutenant in the U.S. Army.
 After graduating from the Infantry Officer Basic Course and Ranger School, he served with the 101st Airborne Division at Fort Campbell for a few years.
 He then enrolled at New York Law School and completed his Juris Doctor in June 1983.
 However, he did not take the bar exam.